chadlavi/recipes/food/mains/chana-masala-pressure-cooker.md

 * 2 leaves Bay leaf (Tej Patta)
 * 1/2 tsp Black Peppercorns
 * 1 stick Cinnamon (Dalchini)

+### Ingredient substitutions
+*  If you don't have dry mango powder or amchur, replace with 1 tablespoon lemon juice.
+*  If you don't have chole masala, you can also replace it with a blend of:
+   * 2 black cardamom
+   * 5 cloves
+   * 1/2 inch Cinnamon stick
+   * 1 tsp Coriander powder
+   * 1/4 tsp Turmeric powder
+   * 1/2 tsp Cayenne or Red Chili powder
+* To use canned chickpeas: Drain and rinse the chickpeas.
+Pressure cook for 10 minutes in the instant pot or 2 whistles on the stovetop pressure cooker.
+Add only 1 cup water for cooking.
+* To use canned tomatoes: Use one cup canned tomatoes to replace fresh tomatoes.

 ## Directions
 1. Wash and soak chickpeas in 3 cups of water overnight or at least for 4+